-October 8, 2016 (KHARTOUM) - The opposition Future Forces for Change (CCF) and two rebel groups from Darfur region Saturday said they will participate in the dialogue conference next Monday.
+October 8, 2016 (KHARTOUM) - The opposition Future Forces for Change (FFC) and two rebel groups from Darfur region Saturday said they will participate in the dialogue conference next Monday.

 - The opening session of the first roundtable on Sudan’s national dialogue in Khartoum on 6 April 2014 (SUNA)

 The ruling National Congress Party (NCP) and the allied forces participating in the conference endorsed the recommendations of the different panels as they prepare to hold a meeting in Khartoum by attended by several regional leaders.

 The meeting will take place without the holdout armed and political groups that were initially meant by the process in order to end the armed conflict in the Two Areas and Darfur.

 However, the CCF led by Ghazi Salah al-Din Attabani agreed on Saturday to "participate in the dialogue mechanisms established in accordance with the Roadmap Document of 2014.